Nate Fish: European Baseball Championship

 Fish was the starting shortstop for Israel in the 2014 and 2015 qualifying rounds for the 2016 European Baseball Championship.
 The team won the C Pool in 2014, and finished third in the B Pool in 2015, behind Sweden and Austria.

 In the C-Level qualifier in 2014, Fish was the starting shortstop in all five games, and batted third.
 During the opening game against Finland, Fish went 3-for-5 with a double, a walk, 2 RBIs, and a run scored.
 During the second game, against Slovenia, Fish went 0-for-4 and was hit by a pitch.
 During the third game, against Latvia, Fish went 1-for-4 with a walk and an RBI.
 In the semifinals game against Romania, Fish went 2-for-5 with a home run and a strikeout.
 In the finals, against Slovenia, Fish went 1-for-5 with a run scored, as Israel went on to win 14-0 and moved on to the B-Level qualifier.

 In the B-Level qualifier in 2015, Fish was once the starting shortstop in all five games, and batted fifth.
 During the opening game against Belarus, Fish went 2-for-4 with a double, two walks, and a run scored.
 During the second game, against Poland, Fish went 1-for-3 with a walk.
 During the third game, against Austria, Fish went 2-for-4 with a RBI, a run, and was hit by a pitch twice.
 During the fourth game, against Lithuania, Fish got a walk and a double in four at-bats, and struck out once.
 During the final game against Sweden, Fish went 2-for-5 with a double and a strikeout.

+Fish was manager of the Israel team that came second at the 2021 European Championships.